Derrick McCollum

-Derrick McCollum is an American politician who has been a member of the Georgia House of Representatives from the 30th district since 2022.
+Derrick William McCollum is an American politician who has been a member of the Georgia House of Representatives from the 30th district since 2022.

 Career

 McCollum is a U.S. Marines veteran who served in the Gulf War (Desert Storm) and is a retired firefighter.

 Personal life

 McCollum attended North Gwinnett High School.
 He is married and has five children.